-Sarah Bellamy is Artistic Director for Penumbra.
+Sarah Bellamy is President of Penumbra.
 She has designed several programs that engage patrons in critical thinking, dialogue, and action around issues of race and social justice.
 Select programs include Penumbra’s RACE Workshop and the Summer Institute, a leadership development program for teens to practice art for social change.
 A graduate of Sarah Lawrence College, Ms. Bellamy also holds an M.A. in the Humanities from the University of Chicago.
 She has taught at Macalester College, the University of Minnesota, and served as Visiting Professor of Theatre and Culture at United Theological Seminary of the Twin Cities.
 Bellamy is a leading facilitator around issues of equity, diversity, and inclusion and has led coalition building efforts to address inequities in philanthropy and theatre.
 Her lectures on the power of race and representation have been presented across the country illuminating the ways in which images, narratives, and media influence perception and ultimately shape lives.
 She is a founding member of the Twin Cities Theatres of Color Coalition and has served on the Board of Directors for Theatre Communications Group.
 She is currently serving as a board member for the Jerome Foundation.
 She has been awarded a Hubert H. Humphrey Public Leadership Award and is a 2015 Bush Fellow.

 “JUSTICE IS WHAT LOVE LOOKS LIKE IN PUBLIC.”